SoftInstigate/restheart-website/docs/upgrade-to-v6.md

 This forced the `Service` to have a configuration section.

-In RESTHeart v6 a `Service` can be secured via the following attribute of the `@RegisterPlugin` annotation.
+In RESTHeart v6, a `Service` can be programmatically secured via the following attribute of the `@RegisterPlugin` annotation:

 ```java
 @RegisterPlugin(name = "myService",